-Every year, as part of the Board evaluation process, the directors assess whether the Group Company Secretary has fulfilled the required obligations and duties.
-The assessment questionnaire also gives directors the opportunity not only to evaluate the Group Company Secretary, but to raise any concerns they may have.
+Every two years, as part of the Board evaluation process, the directors assess whether the Group Company Secretary has fulfilled the required obligations and duties.
+The assessment questionnaire also gives directors the opportunity not only to evaluate the Company Secretary, but to raise any concerns they may have.

-The Board believes that the Group Company Secretary is an objective, suitably qualified, competent and experienced individual who is able to provide the Supervisory Board with the requisite support for its effective and efficient functioning and discharge of its duties as prescribed by the Companies Act, King IVTM and the JSE Listings Requirements.
+Following this assessment in 2019, the Board believes that the Group Company Secretary is an objective, suitably qualified, competent and experienced individual who is able to provide the Supervisory Board with the requisite support for its effective and efficient functioning and discharge of its duties as prescribed by the Companies Act, King IV and the JSE Listings Requirements.
 The Board further believes that the office of the Company Secretary is empowered and that the position carries the necessary authority.